What's the Sunniest City in Canada? Where Calgary Ranks

 How Much Sunshine Does Toronto Get?

-Compared to other major Canadian cities like Vancouver and Montreal, Toronto fares reasonably well with 305 days of sunshine on average.
+Compared to other major Canadian cities like Vancouver and Montréal, Toronto fares reasonably well, with an average of 305 days of sunshine per year.
 Around 44% of daylight hours in Toronto are sunny.
-However, compare Ontario to Alberta, and the difference of bright sunshine per year isn't even close.
+However, compare Ontario to Alberta, and the difference in bright sunshine per year isn't even close.

 During the summer, you can expect the sun to rise around 5:45 a.m. and set around 9 p.m., giving you plenty of daylight hours to enjoy activities like cycling or hiking in Rouge National Urban Park, taking in the sights from a rooftop bar, or jamming out at a music festival.